Links

 Who is StreamingFast?

 StreamingFast is a protocol infrastructure company that provides a massively scalable architecture for streaming blockchain data.
-StreamingFast is one of the core developers working alongside The Graph Foundation.
+StreamingFast is one of the core developers working within The Graph ecosystem.

 What limits and SLAs are there for Firehose API keys?